AubinABADIE/LearnTogether/README.md

 ### #GETUSER
 Used when the client wants a user into database to display his profile.
 No parameters.

+### #CREATEDEP
+Used when the client wants to create a department into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- name: String
+- refTeacherId : int
+- description : String
+*Usage*: `#CREATEDEP-/-{name}-/-{refTeacherId}-/-{description}`

+### #DELETEDEP
+Used when the client wants to delete a department.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id : int
+*Usage*: `#DELETEDEP-/-{id}`

+### #UPDATEDEP
+Used when the client wants to update a department into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id = int
+- name: String
+- refTeacherId : int
+- description : String
+*Usage*: `#UPDATEDEP-/-{id}-/-{name}-/-{refTeacherId}-/-{description}`

+### #GETDEPARTMENT
+Used when the client wants the list of all departments.
+No parameters.

+### #CREATEPROMOTION
+Used when the client wants to create a promotion into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- name: String
+- description : String
+- graduationYear : int
+- idDepartment : int
+*Usage*: `#CREATEPROMOTION-/-{name}-/-{description}-/-{graduationYear}-/-{idDepartment}`

+### #DELETEPROMOTION
+Used when the client wants to delete a promotion.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id : int
+*Usage*: `#DELETEPROMOTION-/-{id}`

+### #UPDATEPROMOTION
+Used when the client wants to update a promotion into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id = int
+- name: String
+- description : String
+- graduationYear : int
+- idDepartment : int
+*Usage*: `#UPDATEPROMOTION-/-{id}-/-{name}-/-{description}-/-{graduationYear}-/-{idDepartment}`

+### #GETPROMOTION
+Used when the client wants the list of all promotions.
+No parameters.

+### #GETPROMOTIONBYDEP
+Used when the client wants the list of all promotions related to a specific department.
+Arguments:
+- idDepartment : int
+*Usage*: `#GETPROMOTIONBYDEP-/-{idDep}`

+### #CREATECLASS
+Used when the client wants to create a class into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- name: String
+- description : String
+- refPromoId : int
+*Usage*: `#CREATECLASS-/-{name}-/-{description}-/-{refPromoId}`

+### #DELETECLASS
+Used when the client wants to delete a class.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id : int
+*Usage*: `#DELETECLASS-/-{id}`

+### #UPDATECLASS
+Used when the client wants to update a class into the database.
+The parse method for the different parameters is "-/-"
+Arguments:
+- id = int
+- name: String
+- description : String
+- refPromoId : int
+*Usage*: `#UPDATECLASS-/-{id}-/-{name}-/-{description}-/-{refPromoId}`

+### #GETCLASS
+Used when the client wants the list of all classes.
+No parameters.

+### #GETCLASSBYPROMO
+Used when the client wants the list of all classes related to a specific promotion.
+Arguments:
+- idPromotion : int
+*Usage*: `#GETCLASSBYPROMO/-{idPromotion}`

 ## FROM the server